“Controlling the breath, and thus calming the nerves, is a prerequisite to controlling the mind and the body.” Swami Rama

 If you have been struggling to achieve a meditative state, you may want to begin your meditation practice with pranayama, the yogic practice of scientific breath work.

 Years ago, I found myself creating a Loving Kindness Meditation CD because I kept recommending meditation to my clients but none of them could manage much success unaided.
-You can purchase this CD or download the audio at Sadhana Catalog at this link.

 In recent years, I created a series of FREE videos to teach pranayama, the science of yogic breath work.
 You can watch the videos for a sequence I call Eight Minutes to Inner Peace at this link.

 It’s interesting to me to observe how my sincere desire to teach natural healing remedies has led from one innovation to another.

 I initially created the FREE videos for Eight Minutes to Inner Peace because I had a client with uncontrolled high blood pressure.

 Despite using heavy multiple medications, his blood pressure was still so bad that he eventually experienced severe kidney problems to the point he had to get up every morning at 4 a.m. to drive to a kidney dialysis center for treatment.